Congo opposition plans protest over election results

-KINSHASA, Dec 11 Democratic Republic of Congo's opposition will call for peaceful marches across the country early next week to protest against Joseph Kabila's disputed election victory, a spokesman for veteran opposition leader Etienne Tshisekedi said on Sunday.
+KINSHASA Democratic Republic of Congo's opposition will call for peaceful demonstrations across the country early next week to protest against Joseph Kabila's disputed election victory, a situation France's foreign minister Alain Juppe described on Sunday as explosive.

+Tensions are high in the vast minerals-rich central African state after a November 28 poll, its second post-war vote, marred by deadly violence, disorganisation and allegations of fraud.
+Both sides have claimed victory.

+Juppe said on France's TV5 and RFI radio that it was hard to know exactly what had happened during Congo's elections, and Paris had tried to pass messages to both camps to stop violence and begin dialogue, but until now nobody had listened.

-"We insist that the protests will be non-violent The population know this may be a long, long walk but they are ready for it," Moleka said.
+"We insist that the protests will be non-violent...
+The population know this may be a long, long walk but they are ready for it," Albert Moleka told Reuters.

 Kinshasa, Congo's populous capital on the banks of the Congo river was mostly quiet with reports of sporadic gunfire on Sunday amid a security crackdown which has seen police and military mobilised and the SMS message network suspended nationwide.